 The trial sequence is perhaps the only area of the production that feels a bit below par – a typical 1970’s take on the futuristic court room, with cod dialogue, and weird justice procedures involving spheres and solemn exchanges.
 Not to dissimilar from the foul Mamadons and the vanquished nibily-pibblies on judgement day in Blackadder’s Christmas future.

-Some great stuff going on here.
-Director Michael Briant has praised the designer Martin Collins (also notable for his contribution to ‘The Tripods’) for his ability to re-configure the sets to create a much bigger world than the action demands.
+There some great stuff going on here.
+Director Michael E. Briant has praised the designer Martin Collins (also notable for his contribution to ‘The Tripods’) for his ability to re-configure set designs to create a much bigger world than the action demands.
 The ‘K’ shaped pillars are used as corridors, courtrooms, and a computer centre economically, yet giving the episode a real sense of vastness, something of which we don’t see again.
 Take the area that is used for Varon’s initial meeting with Blake.
 With some changes in lighting, it is transformed into the transit cell where Blake meets Jenna, Vila and the screaming prisoner.
 These ‘K’ shaped pillars will be the mainstay of this season.

 HOW TO SELL THIS TO A NON_BELIEVER?